 - Swollen tonsils: Tonsils are inflamed and red.
 The swelling causes a visible constriction of the throat.

 - White spots on tonsils: These spots would be visible on and around the tonsils.
-They are pockets of pus, which is itself an accumulation of white blood cells that attack the pathogen.
+They can be pockets of pus, which is itself an accumulation of white blood cells that attack the pathogen.

 - Sore throat: Swelling and pain in the throat eventually cause a sore throat.